Idylwyld Medical Centre

 Dr. Shawn Smit Profile

 The impaired physician often retains the ability to protect his or her practice performance at the expense of other dimensions of life.
-Social, family, and emotional problems will often occur prior to career impairment.
+Prior to career impairment – long before it becomes obvious – the MD often displays problems in social, family, or emotional realms.
 Frequently, substance abuse pre-dates admission to medical school.

 No single sign signifies impairment.
 Collectively, however, the signs may define a pattern, warning of a potential problem.
 Colleagues are required to immediately report any good faith suspicion or concern about an impaired professional.
-The information is treated confidentially to the extent allowed by law.
+To the extent allowed by law, the information is treated confidentially.
 Good faith reports of possible impairment can be made without fear of retaliation.

 |Dr. Shawn Smit||Behavioral Clues|